- Inclusions and Exclusions

 - Tricitaxi ride on the way back from Coba.

 - The Government and archaeological sites administration charges a fee for video cameras and tripods (Not included in rate, payable at the site if you bring this equipment)

 Please reconfirm your pickup time with the contacts provided in the voucher

-Seize a full day by visiting the three most know places: Tulum and Coba Ruins, the Cenote Tankach-Ha and enjoy a Lunch Buffet.
-Visit this two unique archaeological sites in their own way: Tulum the only archaeological site with access to the beach in Mexico, and Coba is the tallest pyramid in this Mayan region, which can still be climbed.
-You will also have the opportunity to swim in the Cenote and in the beach of Tulum.
+Seize this full day tour by visiting three iconic places: Tulum and Coba Ruins, swim in a Cenote, witness a Mayan ceremony and enjoy a Buffet Lunch.
+Visit these two unique archaeological sites; they are unique in their own way: Tulum the only archaeological site with access to the beach in Mexico, and Coba is the tallest pyramid in this Mayan region, which you still can climb.
+You will also have the opportunity to swim in an open sky Cenote.